-Dry Run training is scheduled in addition to case training for cases that are more complex and are part of the clinical examinations (OSCEs).
+Dry Run training is scheduled in addition to case training for the clinical examinations (OSCEs).
 Dry run training is a mock clinical examination where the SPs are placed in a clinical room with other SPs portraying the same role and faculty physicians (acting as medical learners) move through a variety of stations and test each SP on their case in a timed setting.